Felicien-Amafin/React-Form-Component/README.md

 ## Installation & Testing
 <br/>

 `To install the project: first run "npm install".
-To test the project: run "npm run dev"`.
+To lauchn the project in local server: run "npm run dev"`.
 <br/>
 <br/>